Bringing healthcare home: How Qured are revolutionising healthcare

 Moreover, if you feel that you don’t necessarily need a doctor to visit you in person, Qured also offers phone consultations.
 Calls are available wherever you are, 7 days a week, and offer excellent, support advice from a GMC-registered GP.
 This option can also be upgraded to a home visit at no extra cost.

-While Qured initially focussed on doctor visits, physiotherapy is now a key part of the operation, with the same ease of booking an appointment and quality service.
-As with our doctor service, physios can come to whatever location works for you – be this home, work, hotel or gym – and with the addition of our treatment rooms located within F45 Studios across London.
+While Qured initially focused on doctor visits, physiotherapy is now a key part of the operation, with the same ease of booking an appointment and quality service.
+As with our doctor service, physios can come to whatever location works for you – be this home, work, hotel or gym.

 We offer a variety of treatments from musculoskeletal therapy and elderly rehab treatment to respiratory physiotherapy and help with issues caused by neurological conditions.